 What Does It Look Like When Enabled?

 When Administrator Protection is on, Windows will show colorful and clear prompts when an app tries to make big changes.
-This helps you understand what you’re allowing and keeps your PC safer.
+This helps you understand what you’re allowing.
+It also keeps your PC safer.

 Why Use Administrator Protection?